Méliès Competition

 Méliès d’or Winner

 Since 2018, the Federation presents a Career Méliès for outstanding contributions to European fantastic cinema.
-Recipients were Álex de la Iglesia in 2018, Asia Argento in 2019 and Paco Plaza in 2020.
+Recipients were Álex de la Iglesia in 2018, Asia Argento in 2019, Paco Plaza in 2020, Lucile Hadzihalilovic in 2021, Claudio Simonetti in 2022, Jorge Guerricaechevarría in 2023.